 - (a) ABSOLUTELY NO CHEWING TOBACCO OR SUNFLOWER SEEDS ON THE TURF The athletic department gets very upset about this. - (b) NO ALCOHOL OR BOTTLES on the field.
-PHI bar is a very short walk after the game.

 4 Ground Rules

 Please pay extra attention to this section.
 We have rewritten the ground rules with consistency and simplicity in mind, to reduce the number of arguments and confusion over rules.